God and Satan (song)

 "God & Satan" is the sixth single from Biffy Clyro's fifth album, Only Revolutions.
 It was released on 23 August 2010 – exactly one year on from the release of the first proper single from the Only Revolutions marketing campaign, "That Golden Rule" ("Mountains", released in 2008, was originally claimed to be a stopgap, non-album release).

 Music video

-The music video was filmed sometime around June/July 2010.
+The music video was directed by Corin Hardy and filmed sometime around June/July 2010.
 It premiered on Channel 4 at 00:10 am on 20 July 2010.
 The video begins with the band standing in a lake, their bodies submerged under the water with only their heads sticking out.
 Later, the band, part of a cult, walk through the countryside with a large group of people towards a woodland area where a celebration is taking place.
 At the end of the video, the band are laid down on the group and covered in rags.